Effin: Canon Hayes Hall

-There is a parish hall that was built by the people of the parish in the 1950s.
-It was built in memory of John, Canon Hayes, P.P., Founder of Muintir na Tíre, who was a native of Murroe in east Limerick who spent his final years as parish priest of Bansha & Kilmoyler which is in west County Tipperary and is a parish of the Diocese of Cashel and Emly.
-Canon Hayes was a champion of rural development, whose dictum was that the small communities of rural Ireland must help themselves in unison, regardless of class, creed or calling in life.
-He died on St Bridget's Day, 1 February 1957 during the building of the hall and fittingly, on its 50th anniversary a history of the hall was published.
+A parish hall was built in the 1950s.
+It was in memory of John, Canon Hayes, P.P., Founder of Muintir na Tíre, who was a native of Murroe in east County Limerick and who spent his final years as parish priest of Bansha & Kilmoyler which is in west County Tipperary and is a parish of the Diocese of Cashel and Emly.
+Canon Hayes was a supported of rural development, whose dictum was that the small communities of rural Ireland must help themselves in unison, regardless of class, creed or calling in life.
+He died on St Bridget's Day, 1 February 1957, during the building of the hall.
+On the 50th anniversary of the opening of the hall, a book on its history was published.

 Graveyard

-According to Samuel Lewis, when Effin was united with the parish of Kilquane and Kilbreedy Minor, there were two small chapels in the parish; one at Effin, the other at Kilbreedy.
+According to Samuel Lewis's Topographical Dictionary of Ireland (published in 1837), when Effin was united with the parish of Kilquane and Kilbreedy Minor, there were two small chapels in the parish; one at Effin, the other at Kilbreedy.
 Kilbreedy Minor church was badly ruined by the late 1830s.
 Only the middle and side walls of the choir remained.

 Kilquane church was a brown sandstone church erected at the foot of Cahir Hill.
 By 1840, little remained of this ancient structure.
 Another church, Kilbigly church, had disappeared by 1840.
 The parish of Kilquane had its own chapel up to the 1830s when a new chapel was erected in Effin.
 A few years before its closure, up to 600 people were attending mass there every Sunday.
 It was a thatched chapel.
 There are no longer any remains.
-The last part of it standing was the sacristy and this remained up to and around 1910 when it was occupied by the local shoemaker, a man by the name of Casey.
+The last part of it standing was the sacristy and this remained up to and around 1910.
 The boundary wall still remains and the entrance can be seen.